Luis Scola

-Luis Alberto Scola Balvoa (born April 30, 1980) is an Argentine former professional basketball player and current executive who currently serves as the chief executive officer for the Italian Lega Basket Serie A (LBA) team Pallacanestro Varese.
+Luis Alberto Scola Balvoa (born 30 April 1980) is an Argentine former basketball player and the chief executive officer for the Italian Lega Basket Serie A (LBA) team Pallacanestro Varese.
 A three-time All-EuroLeague selection with Tau Ceramica, he signed with the Houston Rockets in 2007 and was voted to the NBA All-Rookie First Team.
-Later on, he played for the Phoenix Suns, Indiana Pacers, Toronto Raptors and Brooklyn Nets.
+He also played for the Phoenix Suns, Indiana Pacers, Toronto Raptors, and Brooklyn Nets.

-Scola has been a regular member of the Argentina national basketball team since 1999, winning an Olympic gold team medal in 2004 and a bronze team medal in the 2008 Summer Olympics.
+Scola has been a regular member of the Argentina national basketball team since 1999, winning an Olympic gold medal in 2004 and a bronze medal in 2008.

-In 2010 Scola won the Konex Award Merit Diploma as one of the five best basketball players from the last decade in Argentina.
+In 2010, Scola won the Konex Award Merit Diploma as one of the five best basketball players from the last decade in Argentina.
 He was honored as the national flag bearer at the 2016 Summer Olympics.

 Professional career

 Ferro Carril Oeste (1995–1998)

 Scola started his career with the Buenos Aires youth teams of Ferro Carril Oeste.
 He made his professional debut with the same club's pro team in the Argentine league during the 1995–96 season at age 15.